SSRIs and SNRIs

 Adverse Effects

 SSRIs are the first line antidepressant in the UK, and are widely used.
 SSRIs and SNRIs have overlapping mechanisms of action so also have similar reported side effects.
+SSRIs are less sedating and have fewer antimuscarinic effects compared to TCAs.
 Reported and potential side effects include the following:

 System Adverse Effects